-We track a large number of metrics to ensure that the ADAvault stake pools are reliably minting blocks including:
+We track a large number of metrics to ensure that the ADAvault pools are reliably minting blocks including:

 - leader slots,

-- the ideal number of slots per epoch, based on pool stake,
+- the ideal number of leader slots per epoch, based on pool stake,

-- luck, which is the ratio of assigned leader slots to ideal;
+- luck, which is the percentage of leader slots to ideal;

 - and lastly, the actual blocks confirmed on chain.

-The graph shows slots as leader, ideal slot allocation based on stake, luck expressed as the percentage leader allocation against ideal; and lastly, the actual blocks which were confirmed on the Cardano blockchain.
-We show data for the last 20 epochs.
+The graph shows leader slots assigned, ideal allocation based on stake, luck (percentage leader against ideal); and lastly, the actual blocks which were confirmed on the blockchain.
+We show tabular data below for the last 20 epochs.

 * M=Missed, G=Ghosted, S=Stolen, I=Invalid (see below for more details).

 There were stolen and ghosted blocks in some Epochs where an assigned block was minted by another pool.
 This is a standard part of the Ouroboros Praos protocol with the decision based on the pool VRF key.
 See discussion on implementation here https://github.com/input-output-hk/ouroboros-network/issues/2014

 ADV2 shows a similar overall performance profile as ADV which is expected given the pool has similar stake and runs on an equivalent hardware and software stack.
 Again, please note the ghosted and stolen blocks which become more likely as a pool gets closer to 100% saturation.

-Slot leader allocation for ADV3 is more variable as the pool is smaller, average luck is consistent with the larger pools but with greater variance across epochs.
-There are far less stolen and ghosted blocks as the potential for VRF collisions with other pools is proportionately smaller.
+Historical slot leader allocation for ADV3 has been more variable as the pool was smaller, average luck is consistent with the larger pools but with greater variance across epochs.
+There have also been less stolen and ghosted blocks as the potential for VRF collisions with other pools is proportionately smaller.
 However ADV3 has now grown to roughly the same size as the other pools and we expect overall performance to converge.